 Five: Does the business have the right resources to implement ERP?

 Resource allocation to ERP projects is critical.
-The availability of the right resources from the ERP implementation partner/systems integrator and the customer project team are critical to the success of the ERP project.
+The availability of the right resources from the ERP implementation partner/systems integrator and the customer project team is critical to the success of the ERP project.
 Don’t underestimate the internal business resources required when implementing ERP solutions:

-As an ERP software provider, we take the approach of giving advice to assist potential clients through every step of the ERP Project journey – from product selection to implementation and support.
+As an ERP system provider, we take the approach of giving advice to assist potential clients through every step of the ERP Project journey – from product selection to implementation and support.
 Feel free to get in touch with the award-winning ERP team at Leverage Technologies on 1300 045 046 or sales@leveragetch.com.au to discuss how we can implement technology to help your business grow.